MichelDeudon/formations/content/en/c/desinformation/_index.md

 {{< /spoiler >}}

 {{< spoiler text="How often do the courses run?" >}}
 Continuously, at your own pace.
-Some live webinars and cohorts will be scheduled to foster a dynamic learning environment and sense of community.
+Some events will be scheduled to foster a benevolent learning environment and sense of community.
 {{< /spoiler >}}

-{{< spoiler text="I worked in computational linguistics or as a data scientist.
+{{< spoiler text="I worked in linguistics or as a data scientist.
 Could I share my learnings with you?" >}}
 Yes of course!
 Feel free to reach out to chat and co-create the course.
 Thanks!
 {{< /spoiler >}}